smartobjectoriented/so3/doc/source/coding_conventions.rst

 Coding style is all about readability and maintainability using commonly available tools.

-The limit on the length of lines should correspond to what a modern screen and editor is reasonibly able to display before the reader has to scroll horizontally (even if it is acceptable to scroll over a few characters).
+The limit on the length of lines is **128 characters** — what a modern screen and editor is reasonably able to display without scrolling horizontally.
+This is the ``ColumnLimit`` of ``.clang-format``, so the check rejects longer lines.

 Statements too long will be broken into sensible chunks.
 Descendants are always substantially shorter than the parent and are placed substantially to the right.
 The same applies to function headers with a long argument list.
 However, avoid to break user-visible strings such as